 - Mid Bucks Beekeepers Association, Module 3 exam notes

-- National Bee Unit ‘Foul Brood Disease of Honey Bees and other common brood disorders’ advice leaflet
+- National Bee Unit ‘Foul Brood Disease of Honey Bees and other common brood disorders’ advisory leaflet